multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

 `proguarded.jar` file which contains the minimized version of the application code which is required to run.
 Detailed information about what got stripped can be found in the `proguard.log` file which is in your build directory.

-Overriding this level on the command-line can be done via the `moe.proguardLevel=<level>` project property.

 #### Task Properties

 - `proGuardJar`: path to the `proguard.jar` file.